Gankra/abi-cafe/kdl-script/README.md

 Just like struct fields, enum variants can have "positional" naming with `_` which will get autonaming like `Case0`, `Case1`, etc.

-TODO: is it ok to have multiple variants with the same value?
+FIXME: is it ok to have multiple variants with the same value?
 Whose responsibility is it to bounds check them to the underlying type, especially in the default case where it's "probably" a fuzzy `c_int`?

-TODO: add an attribute for specifying the underlying integer type. (`@tag`?)